2017 25/25/25 Chapbook Contest

 CALL FOR SUBMISSIONS

 Beginning February 1st, you may submit your chapbook-length manuscript.
-Contest will be open through February 28 or until we have received twenty-five manuscripts.
+Contest will be open until we have received twenty-five manuscripts.

 In the spirit of creating a fair and fun contest that rewards entrants with a one in 25 chance of publication, we are only accepting the first 25 manuscripts we receive.
 At that point, submissions will be closed.
 Enter early!